farahhuifanyang/ML4SA/README.md

 - State-of-the-Art Methods: Notable machine learning libraries and models for audio synthesis include:
   - Magenta: An open-source project by Google that explores the intersection of machine learning and music generation.
 It provides models like MusicVAE and NSynth for generating new musical compositions and timbres.
   - WaveGAN: A Generative Adversarial Network (GAN)-based model that can generate high-quality audio samples.
 It can learn and mimic the distribution of real audio data to create realistic and diverse sounds.
+- ML techniques explained
+  - Generative Adversarial Networks (GANs): GANs can be used for audio synthesis tasks, such as generating realistic instrument sounds or speech.
+The generator network learns to produce audio samples that are indistinguishable from real audio, while the discriminator network learns to differentiate between real and generated samples.
+  - Variational Autoencoders (VAEs): VAEs are used for learning latent representations of audio data.
+They can generate new audio samples by sampling from the learned latent space, enabling tasks like music generation and voice cloning.
+  - WaveNet: WaveNet is a deep generative model for audio synthesis.
+It models the raw waveform directly, allowing high-quality audio generation with realistic details and nuances.

 ## Audio Transformation